ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/base.md

 # Install the Base Application

-We will start with a very simple starter appication and enhance it to securely store our session data via Ionic Identity Vault.
+We will start with a very simple starter application and enhance it to securely store our session data via Ionic Identity Vault.
 The application we will use is a basic Ionic tabs based starter with a little code added that will eventually allow us to access some information from a REST API so we can display the information in the app.

 ## Clone